RubyLearning/blog/content/post/2007/12/14/third-edition-of-programming-ruby-now-in-beta.md

 ---
-title: 'Third edition of "Programming Ruby" now in beta'
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-12-14"
-layout: post
 categories:
 - news
 - ruby
+date: 2007-12-14
+layout: post
+title: Third edition of "Programming Ruby" now in beta
 ---

 Dave Thomas just announced that the [Third Edition](http://pragprog.com/titles/ruby3) of the PickAxe has just entered beta.
 Each edition of the book tracks the latest Ruby release,